Integrations

 - FAQ: answer first-run workflow questions.

-- Compare: explain how the GitHub-native path differs from dashboard-first products.
+- Compare: explain how the GitHub workflow differs from hosted dashboard products.

 - Pricing: explain where Action and eval usage create variable cost.

-- Security: explain secret handling and review trail expectations.
+- Security: explain secret handling and review expectations.

-- Starter bundle: show the external-repo layout and artifact review order.
+- Starter bundle: show the external-repo layout and report review order.

 - Developer advocacy teams: connect integrations to docs and examples.